learosema/bildpunk/README.md

 bildpunk is Public Domain.

-The licenses of the dependencies apply:
+The licenses of the dependencies apply (WIP, no dependencies yet)

 - lodepng is Copyright (c) 2005-2018 Lode Vandevenne